waqas656/spring-security-oauth/README.md

-**UPDATE**: The price of "Learn Spring Security OAuth" will permanently change on the 11th of December, along with the upcoming OAuth2 material: http://bit.ly/github-lsso

 ## Spring Security OAuth

 I've just announced a new course, dedicated on exploring the new OAuth2 stack in Spring Security 5 - Learn Spring Security OAuth: